fagan2888/cs_205_project/README.md

 ### Tutorial for Code

-To run the Spark jobs, check out the repository at https://github.com/jenliketen/cs_205_project/spark
+To run the Spark jobs, check out the repository [here](https://github.com/jenliketen/cs_205_project).

 In <font color='red'>both files (?)</font>, there is a line `snaps = range(0, 4380)` that controls how many snapshots we want to run.
 To run on a smaller set of data, modify it to ```snaps = range(4375, 4380)```.